codeactual/grunt-horde/docs/modules.md

   1.2 + 3.4 = 4.6
 ```

-You can also provide an optional description that will be used by `grunt --help`:
+You can also provide an optional description that will be displayed by `grunt --help`:

 ```js
 module.exports = function(grunt) {